Applied AI

 • Event-driven data planes with asynchronous reasoning: Telemetry streams push state changes and metrics to a central or distributed store.
 Agents reason over streams to detect anomalies, drift, or optimization opportunities in near real-time.

-• Asset graph and dependency-aware workflows: Assets form a directed acyclic or dynamic graph capturing dependencies, hierarchies, and lifecycle transitions.
-Decisions consider cascading effects across dependent assets to avoid destabilizing changes.
+• Asset graph and dependency-aware workflows: Assets form a directed graph capturing dependencies, hierarchies, and lifecycle transitions.
+Decisions consider cascading effects across dependents to avoid destabilizing changes.

 • Modular modernization layers: Legacy components are incrementally wrapped or replaced by modular services with stable interfaces.
 Agents progressively migrate workloads while preserving service continuity.